0u812/sbnw/readme.md

 ## Test Cases

-The SBML [test models](https://github.com/0u812/sbnw/releases/download/1.2.4/testcases.zip) used with this tool are available for download from the releases page as well.
+The SBML [test models](https://github.com/0u812/sbnw/releases/download/1.2.4/testcases.zip) used to develop this tool are available for download from the releases page as well.

 ## SBNW: An Automatic Layout Tool for SBML